Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 My Professional Engagement

 I am committed to my own ongoing personal and professional learning and development, (more details below).
-I am actively involved in the wider UK and European Gestalt community and am a past Chair of the UK Association for Gestalt Therapy and UK representative of the European Association for Gestalt Therapy (2013-2017).
+I am actively involved in the wider UK and European Gestalt community and was Chair of the UK Association for Gestalt Therapy and UK representative of the European Association for Gestalt Therapy from 2013-2017.

 I work within the UKCP Ethical Principles & Code of Professional Conduct and the Metanoia Institute Code of Ethics and Professional Practice.